SPFL set to sign historic £150m Sky Sports deal – Daily Business

 The deal looked in jeopardy after Rangers and Livingston stalled on their responses to a new league resolution, with Ibrox managing director Stewart Robertson insisting it wasn’t delivering good value, a stance strongly rejected by Aberdeen owner Dave Cormack.

-Requiring an 11-1 vote from the Premiership clubs to pass, MacLennan has informed the clubs that a resolution designed to bypass Rangers’ objections has now secured the votes required.
+Requiring an 11-1 vote from the Premiership clubs to pass, MacLennan has informed the clubs that a new resolution designed to bypass Rangers’ objections has now secured the votes required.

+Premiership clubs were asked to agree to let Sky increase the number of games shown from each ground by one per season via a waiver letter.
+Rangers declined unless the SPFL apologised for its handling of a dispute with the club over the cinch sponsorship deal and agreed to meet the legal costs incurred during arbitration.

+SPFL chief executive Neil Doncaster responded by sending out a second ‘qualified resolution’ which tabled a rule change removing the need for a waiver letter.

 “I am pleased to be able to advise you that the commercial resolution in respect of the proposal from Sky has now been approved by cinch Premiership clubs and that the qualified resolution amending the SPFL rules (to accommodate the Sky proposal) has also been approved,” MacLennan said in an email to clubs.